-But you can also lose your permanent residence, for any of a variety of reasons.
+But you can also lose your right to permanent residence, for any of a variety of reasons.
 Although a green card entitles the bearer to many benefits in the United States, not the least of which is to live and work in the country legally, these rights come with limitations.
 Failure to know and abide by the rules can lead to your losing your residence.

-If you appear to be deportable, the immigration authorities may place you in removal proceedings, and ultimately remove (deport) you from the United States.
-For more information on removal proceedings, see "Overview of U.S. Deportation/Removal Proceedings."
+If you appear to be deportable, U.S. immigration authorities may place you in removal proceedings, and ultimately remove (deport) you from the United States.
+For more information on removal proceedings, see Overview of U.S. Deportation/Removal Proceedings.

 U.S. citizens are granted more rights than lawful permanent residents (LPRs).
 They are allowed to work in sensitive government positions, law enforcement, and other restricted jobs that LPRs cannot.
 Citizens can also vote and serve on juries.
 If an LPR misrepresents his or her status as a U.S. citizen in an effort to vote, he or she can lose his green card.

 The method for doing so is by filing an AR-11 Form, Change of Address) with the Department of Homeland Security (DHS).
 Keep a legible copy for your own files.
 The form can be downloaded from the USCIS website at no charge (www.uscis.gov).
 Better yet, you can submit the form online.

 You're not just allowed to establish a permanent residence within the United States once you acquire a green card, you are expected to establish a residence and live there.
-At some point, you may be asked to prove this, for example when applying for U.S. citizenship or requesting reentry to the U.S. after a trip to another country.
-The best way to do this is to:
+At some point, you might be asked to prove this, for example when applying for U.S. citizenship or requesting reentry to the U.S. after a trip to another country.

 Exactly which crimes make you deportable is difficult to summarize; this will depend on the facts of your case and the way the law is written in the U.S. state where you were convicted.
+Consult an attorney.